 “My other friend went to Tunisia and got one as well, and we started wearing it at university all the time, around the street, around my area.
 People used to stop me and go, ‘Where did you get this from?
 What’s this jacket?’
 Loads of people were like, ‘Where can I get one?’ so I’m like, ‘Okay, there’s a demand.
 Why don’t I bring it over?’
 Because within the Libyan community specifically, especially here in Manchester, there’s such a void, there’s no one here doing cultural attire, something that’s connecting us to back home.
 I felt like if I bring that here, people have something.
 It’s a good feeling to separate yourself from others and show off your culture.
 It’s a conversation starter as well.
 People were really interested, especially Libyans and other ethnic minorities.”
 Tajouri realized then he could offer the missing puzzle piece.

 “I started off confused.
-I didn’t know anything, I didn’t know no one to speak to.”
-Exactly a year ago, Tagouri reached out to his sister and her husband who were living in Tripoli at the time.
+I didn’t know anything.”
+Exactly a year ago, Tajouri reached out to his sister and her husband who were living in Tripoli at the time.
 He told them to get kachabiat, speak to someone who sells them and get in contact with the person that supplies them.
 Tajouri figured since he’s not a competitor that they should be cool with passing the contact.
 But turns out, they weren’t willing to share.
 He decided he’d buy the kachabiat from the seller himself and thought the mutual help would be good reason enough to do business that way.
-Unfortunately, the seller ended up taking advantage of Tajouri’s desperation and position in the West.
+Unfortunately, the seller ended up taking advantage of Tajouri’s desperation and Western background.
 “He knew I wasn’t really experienced or had any knowledge about anything on the business side of things.
 I told him the sizes and colors I wanted, some of them came in opposite of what I asked.
-But, ‘It is what it is,’ I said to myself.”
+But, ‘it is what it is,’ I said to myself.”
 Tajouri recognized he was starting off from somewhere, even if that meant being charged far too much.
 “I said to myself, ‘I need to do this.’
 I remember I wasn’t even breaking even, I was making a loss for awhile, and then breaking even, it was awhile until I slowly started seeing a bit of profit.
 I told myself, ‘I’m willing to do this just to give people a chance to buy a kachabia and get something from back home, and to expose the business, and to show people what I’m doing.’
 I’m doing something for the community.”

 He didn’t stop there.
 “I was on Google, I started searching in English, nothing came up.
 Searched in Arabic, nothing came up.
 And then I was like, ‘Okay, what’s a second language in Tunisia?
 French.
 Let me try.’
 I just put in English translated into French, boom, a business came up.”
 Curious enough, the business Tajouri found sells both diapers… and handmade attire.
 He emailed them, no response.
 He gave them a call through Whatsapp, and thankfully was able to partner up with a woman named Hayat who deals with sellers.
 “She’s a great person, she’s top in business.
 She handles the shipping, everything.
 She made it easier for me, but the difficult thing is finding the person who makes it, and that’s my goal.”